Merchants Exchange (Boston)

-The Merchants Exchange building (1842-1890) in Boston, Massachusetts was built in 1841 from a design by architect Isaiah Rogers.
+The Merchants Exchange building in Boston, Massachusetts, was built in 1841 to a design by architect Isaiah Rogers.
 Centrally located on State Street, it functioned as a hub for business activities in the city.

 History

 The Merchants Exchange served as one of Boston's "great gathering-points of the traders -- the marble-paved and frescoed hall ... with its newspaper files, bulletins, wind vane, and ship registry."
 It was "elegant ... with a fine reading-room, ... and besides accommodations for the post office, and for several insurance and brokers' offices, affords many conveniences for the mercantile community."

 Architecture

-Built in 1841-1842 by architect Isaiah Rogers, Merchants Exchange was considered "among the best specimens of architecture in Boston" and "a dignified building in its day."
+Built between 1841 and 1842 by architect Isaiah Rogers, Merchants Exchange was considered "among the best specimens of architecture in Boston" and "a dignified building in its day."
 Re-modelling occurred after the building "went down" in the fire of 1872.

 After 1890, the "Exchange Building" occupied the site of the former Merchants Exchange building.